Zainap16/Ardagh_IT_Graduate_Accelerator/Power_BI/power_bi.md

 Could not get Sales & Marketing App because of no license.
 Wasn't able to follow along the practical activity in MS Learn.

+### Explore the flow of Power BI
+There's a common flow when creating reports with Power BI.
+First, you start with Power BI Desktop to connect to data and create the report.
+Then you publish the report to the Power BI service and distribute to consumers.

+The flow of Power BI is:

+Connect to data with Power BI Desktop.
+Transform and model data with Power BI Desktop.
+Create visualizations and reports with Power BI Desktop.
+Publish report to Power BI service.
+Distribute and manage reports in the Power BI service.